 - The Great Backyard Bird Count is sponsored by the Cornell Lab of Ornithology and the National Audubon Society.

 - The event is four days long.

 - Participants count birds for at least 15 minutes on one or more days of the four day event.

-- Counts are reported at birdcount.org (this is your go to web site for more information!)
+- Counts are reported at birdcount.org, the go-to site for more information!

 2. Count in a location that’s comfortable, easy to access, and likely to have birds.

 You don’t have to travel far to participate.
 Your very own front or backyard are fabulous places to count birds.
 Our family loves gathering around the table, which gives us a nice view of feeders in both the front and backyards.